NOTICE: Please see the end of this review for an update regarding the Shinobi.

 Conclusion: I really like this rod.
 Aesthetically, this is a beautiful rod.
 And true of all of Luong Tam's creations, it is near perfect in fit and finish.
 It is close to perfection for a tactical nymphing rod, having a light overall weight, reasonable rotational moment (the measure of tip heaviness when fully extended), powerful lower sections, and fast hook set.
 I don't know what else to say, it's a great rod to fish.
 I've fished a lot of rods, and I can confidently say that what Tenkara Tanuki is putting out now are rods that are every bit as good as Japanese rods, and maybe even better for certain fishing circumstances.
 The Shinobi is world class.

 Are there any things that I don't like?
 Well, yes, there are a few but they are very minor.
-I am a little disappointed that the rod comes in short of its advertised length of 395 cm, but Luong is aware of the discrepancy and has already made some changes.
+I am a little disappointed that the rod comes in short of its advertised length of 395 cm.
 I'm also a little disappointed with the rotational moment of 6.7.
 It's really not that high of a rotational moment (RM), but anything over a value of 6 and a rod begins to feel tip heavy.
 An RM of 6.7 is better than 7, but 6.0 would be better.
 Finally, I would have hoped that the rod could have been completely disassembled for drying and cleaning.
 I don't think this is too much to ask on such a high quality rod.

 So there you go, the new Shinobi 395 from Tenkara Tanuki.
 I don't know the price point, but whatever it will be I'm sure it's worth it!